Mirkazemi/CodingAfternoon/#2_InstantDL/README.md

-InstantDL is a deep learning pipeline package for image processing.
+# InstantDL: a deep learning pipeline package for image processing

 The package was presented by Dominik Waibel on March 19, 2021.

 Abstract: We have developed InstantDL, a deep learning pipeline for four common image processing tasks: semantic segmentation, instance segmentation, pixel-wise regression and classification.
 InstantDL enables researchers with a basic computational background